Screen clients for PEP and sanctions risk without losing the audit trail

 Evidence export

-Keep screening outcomes and notes in the client file for internal or regulator-facing review.
+Keep screening outcomes, match-review notes, false-positive reasoning, and escalation decisions in the client file for internal or regulator-facing review.

 Why screening needs workflow, not just a result